Start the service

 Sign In

 This will take you to the Scyld Cloud Workstation sign in page.
-Submit the username and password encrypted in the config file or by ScyldCloudAuth to sign in.
+Enter the username and password encrypted in the config file or by ScyldCloudAuth to sign in.
+You can also use your OS specific credentials to sign in.

 Important

-While config file or ScyldCloudAuth usernames can be used to sign in to Scyld Cloud Workstation at any time, only a single set of OS credentials can only be used to sign-in at a time.
+While config file or ScyldCloudAuth usernames can be used to sign in to Scyld Cloud Workstation at any time, only a single set of OS credentials can be used to sign-in at a time.
 This prevents different OS credentials from signing in at the same time.

 Main Toolbar